DJ-Duke/AIR-Hub/Specific Techniques/AI Helps Finding Reference.md

 Qustion: What are the state-of-the-art methods to perform prediction tasks for irregularly sampled time series?

-Jingzhi: Compared to Consensus, it has an advanced Filter to select keywords and study types.
+Duke: Compared to Consensus, it has an advanced Filter to select keywords and study types.
 The results it got are more comprehensive.
 More important and relevant works are provided.
 I'd say it is very helpful.

-%TODO [2023年4月23日 14:45:12, JHu]: 展示一张界面图片
+%TODO [2023年4月23日 14:45:12, Duke]: 展示一张界面图片